openframeworks/ofBook/chapters/memory/chapter.md

 }
 ```

-Now, when someone calls that function, what owns `new int`?
+Now, when someone calls that function, what owns the data created with `new int`?
 Things can get even more complicated.
 What if we pass a pointer to that memory to another function or even an object?

 ```cpp